WICG/compression-dictionary-transport/README.md

 static.example.com->>Browser: use-as-dictionary: p="/app/main.js"<br/>Access-Control-Allow-Origin: https://www.example.com<br/>Vary: Accept-Encoding,sec-available-dictionary
 ```

-At build time, the site developer creates delta-compressed versions of main.js using previous builds as dictionaries, storing the delta-compressed version along with the SHA-256 hash of the dictionary used (i.e. as `main.js.<hash>.sbr`).
+At build time, the site developer creates delta-compressed versions of main.js using previous builds as dictionaries, storing the delta-compressed version along with the SHA-256 hash of the dictionary used (e.g. as `main.js.<hash>.sbr`).

 On a future visit to the site after the application code has changed:
 * The browser loads https://www.example.com/ which contains `<script src="//static.example.com/app/main.js/125">`.